elsie-dev/Altschool-Assignment1/README.md

 ### This repo contains all my assignments for the semester .

-For assignment one by Valentine Madu on Linux permisisons: Branch Assignment
+- For assignment one by Valentine Madu on Linux permisisons:
+Checkout Branch Assignment